Al-Murphy/MungeSumstats/README.md

 # Installing MungeSumstats

-The *MungeSumstats* is in the process of being added to Bioconductor but, in the meantime, is available from github.
-To be able to install the package one needs to install the devel version of R (version 4.1) which can be found at <https://cran.r-project.org/> and then run the following lines of code:

-    if (!require("devtools")) {
-      install.packages("devtools")
-    }
-    devtools::install_github("neurogenomics/MungeSumstats")

 To install *MungeSumstats* on Bioconductor run:

     if (!require("BiocManager"))
         install.packages("BiocManager")

-    BiocManager::install(version = "devel")
     BiocManager::install("MungeSumstats")

 You can then load the package and data package: